 a.
 When the feature "FeatureRenegotiation" is not supported, the updated Access and Mobility control policy information and/or the updated Policy Control Request Trigger parameters as described in clause 4.2.3.3 of 3GPP TS 29.507 [7].

 b.
-When the feature "FeatureRenegotiation" is supported, the Access and Mobility control policy information and Policy Control Request Triggers corresponding to the complete "Individual AM Policy Association" resource representation together with the negotiated supported features as described in clause 4.2.3.4 of 3GPP TS 29.507 [7].
+When the feature "FeatureRenegotiation" is supported, and the V-PCF received the features supported by the AMF, the Access and Mobility control policy information and Policy Control Request Triggers corresponding to the complete "Individual AM Policy Association" resource representation together with the negotiated supported features as described in clause 4.2.3.4 of 3GPP TS 29.507 [7].